 The Three Domains of Life

-So let's fast-forward through a few billions of years of evolution of single-celled bacteria and archaea, starting our journey with the first multi-celled animal.
+So let's fast-forward through the first few billions of years of evolution involving only single-celled bacteria and archaea.
+We start our journey with the first multi-celled animal.
 And it's probably not what you think.

 1. The Evolution of Multi-Cellular Life